 Meralco Electricity Rates and Your Solar ROI

 Meralco charges residential customers approximately ₱11 to ₱13 per kilowatt-hour.
 That rate has trended upward over time and is expected to continue rising.
-Understanding how the Meralco rate directly affects the return on investment of a solar panel system is the single most important financial factor for any Filipino homeowner or business owner considering solar.
+Understanding how the Meralco rate directly affects your solar panel return on investment is the single most important financial factor for any Filipino homeowner or business owner considering solar.

 Based on current Meralco residential rates · Metro Manila, Cavite, Laguna, and Bulacan · Updated April 2026